I’ve retitled and extensively rewritten Reservation Trash, which is now called Reservation Trash & The White Rose.

 She then joined her two friends, and the three of them hurried off together down the hallway.

-She was already out of sight when Kristy, turning to exit the classroom himself, noticed her bookmark lying across the desk at which she’d been sitting.
-It contained a short sentence, ostensibly in the young woman’s own handwriting.
-Kristy walked over to the desk and picked up the bookmark and saw the words she’d written in pencil across the top of it:
+She was already out of sight when Kristy, turning to exit the classroom himself, noticed her bookmark lying across her vacated chair.
+The bookmark contained a single sentence, ostensibly written by the young woman.
+Kristy went to the desk and picked up the bookmark and read the words she’d written in pencil across the top of it:

 Who now knows White Rose?

-Underneath this was a simple but lovely little line-drawing of a solitary flower.
+Underneath this was a simple but lovely line-drawing depicting a solitary flower.

 Alone in the classroom, Kristy read these words and then he reread them.
 He stood for a long moment in thought.
-He reread the words a third time, and then he carefully slipped the bookmark into his back pocket.
-Later that same evening, Kristy walked down to a used-and-unused bookstore, and here he found an old collector’s edition of the book the young woman had been reading and which she’d shown him: Human Action.
+He reread the words a third time, and then he slipped the bookmark into his back pocket.
+Later that same evening, Kristy walked down to a used-and-unused bookstore.
+Here he found an old collector’s edition of the book the young woman had shown him: Human Action.
 Standing between aisles in the bookstore, Kristy immediately began reading it, and he read it for nearly two unbroken hours.

 He returned to the bookstore the next day and purchased the book and then he put himself through a stupendous effort to finish reading the book, and he did finish it: he read it to the end.